dbaumgarten/yodk/README.md

 [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) is the ingame programming language for the upcoming game starbase.

 # What is the YODK?
 The yodk aims to be a toolkit that helps with the development of YOLOL-Scripts.
-YOLOL is a pretty limmited language and the lack of common features is really annoying for experienced programmers.
+YOLOL is a pretty limited language and the lack of common features is really annoying for experienced programmers.
 The yodk (and in the future especially nolol) will try to mitigate this.

 It mainly consists of:
 - A cli application that bundles helpful features for yolol-development ([docs](https://dbaumgarten.github.io/yodk/#/cli))